 Use books like Children’s Writer’s and Illustrator’s Market to find and target literary agencies, artist representatives, and publishers (aim for the art director role at houses) with your postcard mailings.
 Showcase one to three of your top pieces and include a way to contact you on the back of the postcard.

 A third way to showcase your art is to go to conferences that feature portfolio showcases or join the SCBWI, which has an area for illustrators to create galleries.
 There are a lot of other places to showcase art online, like creating a portfolio with Deviant Art, for example, but the SCBWI and conferences with illustrator opportunities are very targeted to the publishing business.

 (For every activity you do, consider what you want to get out of it.
 Are you looking for representation for your art?
 Are you looking to connect directly with people who might be looking for illustrators to hire, like self-published authors?
+(Check out more tips on self-publishing.)
 Are you looking to do all kinds of illustration, from editorial to picture book, or to target picture books exclusively?
 Some of these questions and answers are beyond the scope of this blog post, but food for thought.
-More thoughts on illustrating your own children’s book here.)
+More thoughts on illustrating your own children’s book here.

 The Illustrator Query Letter Made Simple

 If you are pitching a picture book project along with your illustration talents in the query letter, you will want to follow my advice for the picture book query, but also add a paragraph that contains any illustration credits you have (magazines, blogs, etc. count!) and links the recipient to your online portfolio.